Essential Carpentry Tools Every Home Should Have

 So, you’re considering a career in carpentry?
 Or perhaps you’ve decided to put an extension onto the house and you fancy yourself a bit of a home-handyperson?
-There are some basic manual tools that you’re going to need, as well as some optional power tools which will make your carpentry endeavours much easier to accomplish.
-While you don’t need to go mortgaging the house just to fill your tool box, the general rule is that you get what you pay for, when it comes to tools.
+There are some basic manual tools that you’re going to need, as well as some optional power tools that will make your carpentry endeavors much easier to accomplish.
+While you don’t need to go mortgaging the house just to fill your toolbox, the general rule is that you get what you pay for, when it comes to tools.
 Investing some extra cash in higher-quality carpentry tools

 Before you start running around the local hardware store with a trolley and a great degree of gay abandon, think for a moment about what you’re going to keep these new carpentry tools in, once you get them home.
-You don’t need to break the bank on a tool box, as there are a huge range of designs available to suit any budget.
-Consider how much gear you’ll need to store, and choose your tool box based on that.
+You don’t need to break the bank on a toolbox, as there is a huge range of designs available to suit any budget.
+Consider how much gear you’ll need to store, and choose your toolbox based on that.

 Measuring and squaring angles is an important part of any carpentry work.
 A good, metal square will ensure you’ve got accurate angles—which is a must.
 Avoid the plastic variety, as they are more likely to break, and can also warp over time.
 Squares come in a range of sizes, the most popular of which are 12-inch and 6-inch.
 Depending on the type of work you’re doing, a 6-inch square is often versatile enough to handle most tasks.